Antler: Heritability and reproductive advantage

 There is evidence to support that antler size influences mate selection in the red deer, and has a heritable component.
-Despite this, a 30-year study showed no shift in the median size of antlers in a population of red deer.
+Despite this, a 30-year study showed no shift in the median size of antlers in a population of red deer, so a large antler size appears to confer no reproductive advantage.
 The lack of response could be explained by environmental covariance, meaning that lifetime breeding success is determined by an unmeasured trait which is phenotypically correlated with antler size but for which there is no genetic correlation of antler growth.
 Alternatively, the lack of response could be explained by the relationship between heterozygosity and antler size, which states that males heterozygous at multiple loci, including MHC loci, have larger antlers.
 The evolutionary response of traits that depend on heterozygosity is slower than traits that are dependent on additive genetic components and thus the evolutionary change is slower than expected.
-A third possibility is that the costs of having larger antlers (resource use, and mobility detriments, for instance) exert enough selective pressure to offset the benefit of attracting mates; thereby stabilizing antler size in the population.
+A third possibility is that the costs of having larger antlers (resource use, and mobility detriments, for instance) exert enough selective pressure to offset the advantage in attracting mates; thereby stabilizing antler size in the population.